Employee Assistance Programme

 • Improve relationships with providers across our market proactive engagement and collaborative development of future procurements or sourcing activities.

-• Evaluate the effectiveness of our existing future workforce and work strategically to encourage our carer workforce to evolve to meet capacity.
+• Evaluate the effectiveness of our existing future workforce and work strategically to encourage our carer workforce to evolve to meet complex demand.

 • Improve the use of data and insight to inform our market on adult trends, on gaps in the market or our planned commissioning intention and innovation to trial and change ways of working through the use of our market.